 Citing the Differences – MongoDB and Cassandra

 No matter how we innovate, no two products are similar.
-Key difference being defining user access rights – In Cassandra, access rights for individual users are defined per object by the administrator.
-In MongoDB, users can be defined by the administrator with either full access or “read only” access, meaning that they can access information but cannot make any changes, and hence limits the number of users who can make changes to the DB in MongoDB.
-On the other hand Cassandra enables to provide permissions to any user by the DBA, which further allows to a more collaborative experience.
+The key difference being defining user access rights – In Cassandra, access rights for individual users are defined per object by the administrator.
+In MongoDB, users can be defined by the administrator with either full access or “read-only” access, meaning that they can access information but cannot make any changes, and hence limits the number of users who can make changes to the DB in MongoDB.
+On the other hand, Cassandra enables to provide permissions to any user by the DBA, which further allows to a more collaborative experience.